 Before adrafinil becomes modafinil, it needs to be processed by the liver.
 It only makes sense then that it is the slower acting of the two substances.
 You’re typically looking at between 60 and 90 minutes after taking modafinil for it to reach peak levels in the bloodstream.
 Adrafinil can take an extra hour to get there.

-The half-life of the two is also significantly different, with modafinil lasting about 14 hours and adrafinil only 5.
+The half-life of the two is also significantly different, with modafinil lasting between 14 and 16 hours and adrafinil only 5.
 While it may not seem like it at first glance, there are advantages to a shorter half-life.
 For one, not having adrafinil affect your sleep patterns (by taking it too late in the day) is a lot easier to do than with modafinil.

 Dosage and Potency